loulin/angular-bootstrap-nav-tree/README.md

 ### Change 2: click on the expand icon will not trigger node selection.
 Only when click on the label should trigger onSelect function, so the ng-click directive is moved to label span.

+### Change 3: add branch id as unique node identifier
+And select parameter changed from selection to branch id.